India - Grenada Relations

 11. India-UNDP Projects:

 ii) New incinerator for the General hospital project: The project, supported with a grant of US$ 100,000 under India-UNDP Fund, aims to install an incinerator for disposal of bio-medical waste.
 This is part of PM’s announcements on 25 Sept 2019 following his meeting with CARICOM leaders in New York.
-Major part of the project has been completed.
-The project has been running on no-cost extension basis presently.
+A housing unit has been erected and the equipment have been sourced.
+The project has been currently stuck due to inadequate size of the housing unit for the Incinerator.

 13. Humanitarian Assistance: During Hurricane Ivan in 2004, India provided emergency relief including medical supplies and roofing material.
 India also donated medical aid including Covid-19 vaccines to Grenada during the pandemic in 2020.